feynhat/pong/README.md

  gameplay very interesting.

  * The collision with bat followed the Newtonian laws perfectly.
-So, if the was just rotating, but not translating, then the collision would still impart some additional velocity to the ball (depending where the ball hit the bat, the velocity imparted would be greater if the ball hit the bat at the edge, than at the center, as expected from Newtonian laws).
+So, if the bat was just rotating, but not translating, then the collision would still impart some additional velocity to the ball (depending where the ball hit the bat, the velocity imparted would be greater if the ball hit the bat at the edge, than at the center, as expected from Newtonian laws).
 This